Black Rock 1, 2, and 3 Geothermal

 The California Energy Commission approved this project's Application for Certification on December 17, 2003.
 The Commission monitors the power plant's construction, operation and eventual decommissioning through a compliance proceeding.

-- 12/17/03 - Energy Commission grants license to Salton Sea Geothermal Project
+- December 17, 2003 - Energy Commission grants original license to Salton Sea Geothermal Project

 GENERAL DESCRIPTION OF PROJECT